kintsugi-programmer/LinuxScripts/README.md

 Enjoy a refreshed and optimized Linux system!

-## WelcomeKit.sh - Streamline Your Fresh Linux Mint Installation
+## Script 2: WelcomeKit.sh - Streamline Your Fresh Linux Mint Installation

 This script, `WelcomeKit.sh`, aims to simplify the initial setup process for a new Linux Mint installation.
 It automates the installation of essential applications, tools, and configurations, getting you up and running quickly.